-Finally, we apply our \gcam{} technique to the image captioning~\cite{chen2015microsoft,johnson_cvpr16,vinyals_cvpr15} and Visual Question Answering (VQA)~\cite{antol2015vqa,gao2015you,malinowski_iccv15,ren_nips15} tasks.
-We find that \gcam{} leads to interpretable visual explanations for these tasks as compared to baseline visualizations which do not change noticeably across different predictions. \rp{Note that existing visualization techniques are either not class-discriminative (\gb{}, \dec{}), or simply cannot be used for these tasks or architectures, or both (CAM or c-MWP).}
+Finally, we apply \gcam{} to vision \& language tasks such as image captioning~\cite{chen2015microsoft,johnson_cvpr16,vinyals_cvpr15} and Visual Question Answering (VQA)~\cite{antol2015vqa,gao2015you,malinowski_iccv15,ren_nips15}.
+We find that \gcam{} leads to interpretable visual explanations for these tasks as compared to baseline visualizations which do not change noticeably across changing predictions.
+Note that existing visualization techniques either are not class-discriminative (\gb{}, \dec{}), or simply cannot be used for these tasks/architectures, or both (CAM, c-MWP).